sahithisidd/T-4-Setup-and-Use-a-Firewall/REPORT.md

 This time, it failed — the firewall silently blocked the connection, proving that the rule worked.

 ### 8. Removed the Test Block Rule
-After testing, I deleted the "Block Telnet 23" rule to restore my firewall to its original state.
+After testing, I deleted the "Block Telnet port  23" rule to restore my firewall to its original state.